 For transparency, I need to share how things will go moving forward.

-I will notice you, sure.
-After all, you make quite an entrance each and every time; there’s no denying that.
+I will notify you, sure.
+After all, you make quite an entrance every time; there’s no denying that.

 But here’s what to expect: